 Important considerations in designing filters include pretreatment and quality of wastewater, hydraulic loading rate, depth and type of filter media, dosing frequency, temperature and distribution, and collection systems.
 Maintenance includes resting, occasional raking, removing clogged and crusted surface media, filter media replacement and attention to dosing equipment.

-Remove nitrogen through denitrification (conversion of nitrate to nitrogen gas) or ion exchange.
+Remove nitrogen through denitrification, the conversion of nitrate to nitrogen gas, or ion exchange.
 Denitrification requires anaerobic conditions in the presence of decomposable organic matter for bacteria to reduce nitrate to nitrogen gas for removal from wastewater.
 Denitrification and ion exchange processes are not used extensively at this time because they are expensive to install, operate and maintain.